I’ve just disembarked a European river cruise on a 1930s barge that took everything I thought I knew about cruising and turned it on its head.

 After our welcome talk, we headed to the restaurant area of the ship for our first dinner onboard.

-The restaurant always looked beautiful, there would be colour coordinated mats and serviettes and it really felt like everybody had made such an effort with the space.
+The restaurant always looked beautiful, there were colour-coordinated mats and serviettes, and it really felt like everybody had made such an effort with the space.

-Cristina, who is also 2nd captain and does a million other jobs onboard is the chef for the entire ship.
+Cristina (who is also the 2nd Captain and does a million other jobs onboard) is the chef for the entire ship.

 I was so wrong.